Return to Class Home Page

 Classmates,

-Special Initiatives is a new subject area linked to the Class of 1958 Home Page.
 Each special initiative is briefly described in a separate paragraph below.
 The complete text of each initiative may be viewed by clicking on the link contained within each introductory paragraph.
 As additional subjects are added to the special initiatives list, this page will be modified and updated to accommodate them.

 “Social Security Benefits-Receiving Credit for your Service Academy Years” is the first special initiative.
 It is a detailed message in two parts that describes how special military service credits are granted.
 People who served in the military before 1957 did not pay into Social Security directly, but when they apply for Social Security benefits, their records are credited with special earnings for Social Security purposes that count toward any benefits that might be payable.
 In particular for USMA cadets, if you were in the military during the period 1940 to 1957, including attendance at a service academy, you did not pay Social Security taxes.
 However, under certain circumstances, your Social Security record may be credited with $160 per month in earnings for military service from September 16, 1940 through December 31, 1956.
 Click Here to view the entire message and learn how to receive credit for your service academy years.